davidschon/PL-SQL/README.md

 # PL-SQL

-This is a collection of PL/SQL scripts that I have created to fulfill needs for the bizarre environment I work in.
+This is a collection of PL/SQL scripts that I have created to address challenges specific to this work environment.

 <ol>
   <li><b>holdUp.sql</b></li>